dortzur/renorm/README.md

 # Denormalize Selector
-Denormalize Selector is a state selector optimised for avoiding React avoidable re-renders with Redux, Reselect and Normalizr using an optimisied selector.
+A state selector optimized for avoiding React avoidable re-renders with Redux, Reselect and Normalizr.

 An avoidable re-render happens when a React component receives a shallow copy of one of it's properties, however the object didn't "really" change.